tsgates/arch-wiki-markdown/wiki/GNOME_Keyring.md

 auth       optional     pam_gnome_keyring.so at the end of the auth section and session    optional     pam_gnome_keyring.so        auto_start at the end of the session section.
-The result should look look similar to this:
+The result should look similar to this:

     #%PAM-1.0